Updated: April 30, 2026

 - Welcoming locals: The Portuguese are known for their friendliness, making it easier for newcomers to feel at home.

-- Quality healthcare: Portugal ranked 23rd globally in the 2025 Numbeo Health Care Index.
-Its healthcare system outperformed Germany, which ranked 25th.
+- Quality healthcare: Portugal ranked 23rd globally in the 2026 Numbeo Health Care Index.
+Its healthcare system outperformed Switzerland, which ranked 27th, and the United Arab Emirates, which ranked 28th.
 Portugal’s healthcare is both high-quality and affordable.

-- Education: Portugal offers solid public education and 51 high-quality international schools featuring a range of curricula (including the British IGCSE curriculum).
+- Education: Portugal offers solid public education and more than 50 high-quality international schools featuring a range of curricula (including the British IGCSE curriculum).
 Some of the best international schools in Portugal catering specifically to British learners are: The British School of Lisbon, IPS Cascais, Nobel International School Algarve, Oporto British School in Porto, and St. Julian’s School in Carcavelos (just outside of Lisbon).

 - Retirement-friendly: Portugal is a firm favorite with retirees.
 It offers a warm climate with an affordable yet high-quality of life.
 The excellent healthcare, abundance of top golf courses, and relaxed pace of life add to its appeal.
 You will also find world-class retirement homes in Lisbon, Portugal.

-- Tax incentives: The Tax Incentive for Scientific Research and Innovation (IFICI) offers reduced tax rates for eligible professionals, including those in tech or science fields.
+- Tax incentives: The Tax Incentive for Scientific Research and Innovation (IFICI), also known as the NHR 2.0. offers reduced tax rates for eligible professionals, including those in tech or science fields.
 Also, the UK-Portugal Double Taxation agreement ensures that British citizens will not pay tax twice on the same income.

 As a UK citizen, you are now a non-EU national, which means you will need a long-stay visa to settle in Portugal.
 Many options are available, but the most popular are the D7 Visa, D8 Visa, Golden Visa, and the D1 or D2 Visas.

 To get a residency permit, British citizens must first apply for a specific long-stay national visa from the United Kingdom at a Portuguese Consulate or a VFS Global.
-After the visa is approved, you attend an appointment with the AIMA (Agency for Integration, Migrations and Asylum) where you provide biometrics and finalize your two-year residence card.
+After the visa is approved, you attend an appointment with the AIMA (Agency for Integration, Migration, and Asylum) where you provide biometrics and finalize your two-year residence permit.

-Here are the most common types of visas British nationals can apply for.
+Here are the most common types of visas British nationals can apply for, with the specific requirements.

 Portugal Golden Visa program requirements